whatsmate/whatsmate.github.io/_posts/2017-04-09-send-whatsapp-group-message-shell-script.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/cc781206fc77896813a9e32f7707ebad.js"></script>
 5. Customize the TODO lines in the script:
+   * Specify your gateway instance ID on line 3.
-   * Specify your Client ID and Client secret on lines 3 and 4.
+   * Specify your Client ID and Client secret on lines 4 and 5.
-   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 9.
+   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 10.
-   * Specify the group name (e.g. Happy Club) on line 10.
+   * Specify the group name (e.g. Happy Club) on line 11.
-   * Specify the content of the message on line 11.
+   * Specify the content of the message on line 12.
 5. Make your script executable: `chmod 755 send-whatsapp-group-message.sh`
 6. Run the script to send your message: `./send-whatsapp-group-message.sh`